What is Sport and

 sport and exercise influences psychological and social development, health, and

 well-being (Weinberg & Gould, 1999).
-Sport and exercise psychology can be
+Sport psychology can be

 applied to a broad population base, such as elite or recreational athletes,